karloskalcium/springboot-example/README.md

 This model can then be uploaded to [Structurizr](https://structurizr.com) to generate various visualizations and diagrams.

 It is meant to show a more complex example, written in a more extensible fashion (leveraging the SpringBoot extensions), and can be used a starting point for other projects.
+It is not meant to represent an actual/complete architecture of a bank, it is very simplified.

 ## Usage
 ### 1. Set your workspace ID, API key and secret